NIKHILKANNAWAR/ML-DL-practice/README.md

-This repository contains all my practice works that was performed during my learnings.
+This repository contains all my practice works that was performed during my learning.